yashladd/solar_water_heater/README.md

 For a given solar collector-storage system, parameters such as **collector area**, **storage volume** and **solar fraction** are crucial from the performance and optimization point of view.
 The program aims to **estimate** these design parameter in a given **environment** to meet the sepecied **demand** of hot water (desired water temperature and water consumption pattern).

 # Thermodynamic Approach
-Since this system cannot be designed for a two-phase condition, it requrires that the hot water temerature in the storage tank never exceeds $100 °C$, the boiling temerature of water (working fluid) to avaiod steam formation.
+Since this system cannot be designed for a two-phase condition, it requrires that the hot water temerature in the storage tank never exceeds $100 °C$, the boiling temerature of water (working fluid) to avoid steam formation.
 $T_{st} \leq T_{sat}$ ($100 °C$).

 ## Terminology